Brown Ideye joins Greek Super League outfit Aris | Goal.com

 Τη νέα σεζόν θα φοράει τη φανέλα με το Θεό του πολέμου στο στήθος και είναι ανυπόμονος… #arisfc #arisfctransfers #preseason #TogetherWeRise #BrownIdeye pic.twitter.com/JUpcm3LyBv

-Ideye will hope to help Aris qualify for next season's Uefa Europa League group stage after their fifth-place finish in the 2018-19 league campaign.
+Ideye will be aiming to help Aris qualify for next season's Uefa Europa League group stage after their fifth-place finish in the 2018-19 league campaign.

 The Yellow and Blacks have been scheduled to play Cypriot outfit AEL in a double-header qualifying fixture for the European tournament later in July.